philippemerle/tosca-implementation-landscape/README.md

 Then, this metamodel is instantiated and filled: See the [TOSCA Implementation Landscape dataset](TOSCA-Implementation-Landscape.yaml).

+Then, some statistics about the [dataset](TOSCA-Implementation-Landscape.yaml) were automatically computed.
+Have a look to [TOSCA Implementation Landscape statistics](TOSCA-Implementation-Landscape-statistics.md).

 I hope this small classification, sets of both criteria and relationships could help you to select the TOSCA implementations that match both your business and technical requirements.
 Don't hesitate to propose/ask for other new helpful category/criteria/relationship.

 ### Generating the visual diagrams